-Grubhub was one of the first brands to use the brand takeover ads, ensuring that their name was seen by millions of users:
+Grubhub was one of the first brands to take advantage of the brand takeover ads, ensuring that their brand was seen by millions of users:

 Create Branded Face Filters and Lenses

-Just like Snapchat, TikTok has the ability for brands to create their very own face filters and lenses.
-These will be live for 10 days for users to use in their own content.
-64% of users have used face filters before, as they are a creative way to mix up their videos.
+Just like Snapchat, TikTok allows brands to create their very own face filters and lenses.
+These are live for 10 days and permit users to add them to their own content.
+An impressive 64% of users have used face filters before, as they are a creative way to mix up their videos.

-Make a cool and fun filter or lense and be sure to stick your branding on it.
-When people use it in their videos, then their followers will see your branding too.
-This creates a ripple effect and you could have thousands of users using your filters and lenses, and spreading your branding around the platform.
+Make a cool, fun filter or lens, and remember to incorporate your branding — so that when people use it in their videos, their followers will see your branding, too.
+This creates a ripple effect that could have thousands of users trying out your filters and lenses and spreading your branding around the platform.

 One of TikTok’s best-performing brand challenges came from Chipotle, in which they encouraged fans to post videos of themselves dancing along with the hashtag #GuacDance.

-The clothing line Guess may not have many videos up on TikTok just yet—at the time of writing, they only have 10—but they’ve still attracted an impressive 460000 followers.
-That could all be down to their very successful #InMyDenim hashtag they use to encourage followers to show off their Guess clothing.
+Another example is the clothing line Guess.
+Although they may not have as many videos up as other brands, they’ve still attracted an impressive 64,000 followers.
+This could all be down to the very successful #InMyDenim hashtag, which they use to encourage followers to show off their Guess clothing.

-Take a look at the videos tagged with #ThisIsBliss and you’ll notice one thing: they all use the same music.
-This skincare brand partnership created their very own piece of music for users to add to their videos alongside the hashtag, which quickly went viral.
+Take a look at the videos with the tag #ThisIsBliss, and you’ll notice one thing: they all use the same music.
+This skincare brand, Bliss, created their very own piece of music for users to add to their videos alongside the hashtag, which quickly went viral.